Iasa-Global/btabok/pages/engagement_model/engagement.md

 ## PRINCIPLE: Customer Obsessed Architect Practices Succeed

 The architecture practice may do a lot of good in structural management, stakeholder collaboration, and digital operations.
-However, no single more extraordinary set of outcomes exists that beat creating, growing, and positively impacting customers.
+However, no single more extraordinary set of outcomes exists than creating, growing, and positively impacting customers.
 This relationship has always existed in businesses.
-Thus, a customer-obsessed architecture practice will likely be the most successful type of practice.
+Thus, a customer-focused architecture practice will likely be the most successful type of practice.

 ## Engagement is About Empathy